Hypergear/UCL_Dissertation/Proposal/proposal.md

 ### Research objectives
 1. To review the functionality and importance of STC in the global internet services, justify its development in the past and future project
-2. Analysis of in-services STC market, including but not limited to its spatial distribution and services capacity
+2. Analysis of in-services STC market, including but not limited to its spatial distribution and services capacity.
-3. Case study of the 2022 South pacific ocean Tonga Domestic Cable Extension(TDCE) breaks down.
-Determine the STC which are likely to be affected by the disruption events.
+3. Analysis of the optimal route and identify the availability and cost of the alternative route by considering the internet traffic.
-4. Analysis of the optimal route and identify the availability and cost of the alternative route by considering the internet traffic.
+4. Determine the on-sea STC or STC landing station which are likely to be affected by the disruption.
-5. Potential new STC to improve the robustness of the internet services
+5. Case study of the 2022 South pacific ocean Tonga Domestic Cable Extension(TDCE) breaks down.
+Determine the potential new STC to improve the robustness of the internet services.